sveitser/kaggle_diabetic/README.md

 ### Usage
 #### Generating the kaggle solution
-A commendet bash script to generate our final 2nd place solution can be found in `make_kaggle_solution.sh`.
+A commented bash script to generate our final 2nd place solution can be found in `make_kaggle_solution.sh`.

-Running all the commands sequentially will probaly take 7 - 10 days on recent consumer grade hardware.
+Running all the commands sequentially will probably take 7 - 10 days on recent consumer grade hardware.
 If you have multiple GPUs you can speed things up by doing training and feature extraction for the two networks in parallel.
 However, due to the computationally heavy data augmentation it may be far less than